I received a sample of the product for review purposes from Stencil Revolution. All opinions are my own.

 With stenciling you should only have a small amount of paint on the brush.
 This is where my problems with the brushes came in, and the user error I mentioned before.

 I’m pretty sure if I had better brushes the taped method of holding the stencil down would have worked better.
-With that said, I think the painting method I used might have been okay if I had used the spray adhesive to stick down the central details of the stencil.

 First I mixed a bit of the yellow with some of the brown paint.